penumbra-zone/UIPs/uips/uip-7.md

 Recent compatibility issues with external systems (e.g., Noble's USDC integration) have highlighted the need for a maximally compatible address format.
 While the correct long-term solution is full support for Penumbra's native addresses, a shorter address format can serve as an immediate solution and future-proof escape hatch for similar issues.
 Penumbra's native addresses have two major differences from most other addresses in the Cosmos ecosystem, in that:

-1. They are longer: 144 bytes.
+1. They are longer: 80 bytes of data (144 bytes encoded).
 2. They use Bech32m encoding, instead of Bech32.

+Transparent addresses are 32 bytes long, and use Bech32 encoding for maximum compatibility with external systems.

 ## Specification